-Overall, the data suggests that the doctoral students are learning a great amount and are continually showing improvement in the areas needed/identified by their instructors.
+In general, the data indicates that doctoral students are effectively acquiring and applying knowledge in alignment with the areas identified by their instructors.
 Faculty feedback also shows agreeance that most students are demonstrating full achievement of LOs, but there may also be scope for improvement for a small percentage of students; however, students are proactive in bettering and improving themselves as they often seek support and assistance.

-Overall, the data suggests that the students are in-fact productive and engaging with their program, with the continuing of the ongoing culture and academic and financial support, we are positive that the exemplified productivity will be ongoing.
-Furthermore, more efforts will be put into place to ensure students who need more assistance in their PhD journey are given the necessary adequate support.
-Some of this support, however, is financial, which lies outside of our assessed outcomes.
+The overall data suggests that students are actively participating in their program, and with the ongoing academic and financial support, we anticipate that this high level of productivity will continue.
+Moreover, we plan to implement additional measures when necessary to support students who require extra assistance during their PhD journey.
+It's worth noting that some of this support, particularly financial assistance, falls outside the scope of our assessed outcomes.